Acylindrically hyperbolic groups and their quasi-isometrically embedded subgroups: Examples

 In this section, we use the combination theorem presented in Section \ref{sec:finiteheight} to give examples of A/QI triples in $\OutFn$, the Cremona group, and FC-type Artin groups (see Examples \ref{ex:outfn}, \ref{ex:cremona}, and \ref{ex:artin}).
 All of these groups are acylindrically hyperbolic, but while we have natural hyperbolic spaces on which each group acts with loxodromic WPD elements, these actions are not known to be acylindrical (and in several cases are known not to be acylindrical).
 Constructing A/QI triples in these situations provides subspaces along which the action of the group is acylindrical.

 We first consider the group $\OutFn$, which acts by isometries on several hyperbolic complexes, including the free factor complex, the cyclic splitting complex, and the free splitting complex.
 We refer the reader to \cite{HandelMosher:FreeSplitting, KapovichRafi, Mann} for details on these complexes and the actions.
 Fully irreducible elements are loxodromic WPD elements with respect to the action on all three complexes.
 These are the only loxodromic isometries of the action on the free factor complex, and so this is a WPD action.
 However, it is not known if this action is acylindrical.
 It is also not known if the action on the cyclic splitting complex is WPD or acylindrical.
 On the other hand, Handel and Mosher \cite{HandelMosher:FreeSplitting} show that there are loxodromic isometries of the free splitting complex which are not WPD elements, and so this action is neither WPD nor acylindrical.
-However, in all cases, we are able to construct A/QI triples.
+However, in all cases, we are able to construct A/QI triples using Corollary~\ref{prop:WPDtoAQI}.
+As noted in Remark~\ref{rem:notHE}, the subgroups constructed will typically \emph{not} be hyperbolically embedded.

 \begin{example}[$\OutFn$] Let $G=\OutFn$, let $h_1,\dots, h_k\in G$ be independent fully irreducible elements, and let $X$ be the free factor complex, the cyclic splitting complex, or the free splitting complex.
 Then $h_1,\dots, h_k$ are independent loxodromic WPD elements with respect to the action on $X$.
-By Corollary \ref{prop:WPDtoAQI}, there is a constant $D$ such that for any $d_1,\dots, d_m\geq D$, if $H=\langle h_1^{d_1},\dots, h_k^{d_k}\rangle$, then $(G,X,H)$ is an A/QI triple. \end{example}
+By Corollary~\ref{prop:WPDtoAQI}, there is a constant $D$ such that for any $d_1,\dots, d_m\geq D$, if $H=\langle h_1^{d_1},\dots, h_k^{d_k}\rangle$, then $(G,X,H)$ is an A/QI triple. \end{example}

 A subgroup of $\OutFn$ is called \emph{convex cocompact} if it is quasi-isometrically embedded in the free factor complex via the orbit map.
 Thus all the subgroups in Example \ref{ex:outfn} are convex cocompact.
 These subgroups are known to be stable by \cite{AougabDurhamTaylor}.